ds5500/project-Samee-Mushtak-25/README.md

 conda install conda-forge::tectonic
 ```

+It may be recommended to have two separate conda environments: one conda environment for all bioconda dependenceies, and another conda environment for all other dependencies.

 ## Docker Setup

 In order to run process_trnas.sh (`make bulk_process`), the following Docker images will need to be installed.